bradgrantham/cinematic-volume/README.md

 ```

 * When this script is complete, there will be a series of raw 16-bit data files like `file_000.bin`, `file_001.bin`, etc.
-  * Take note of the dimensions printed for every slice (e.g. `512 by 512`).
-They should be the same and should be relatively large.
+  * Take note of the dimensions printed for every slice (e.g. `512 by 512`) and the slope and intercept.
+They should be the same.
+If you have selected the correct and should be relatively large.
 Write them down.
 This is the last one of mine:

 ```
 extracting binary data file_113.bin from DICOM file 125...
 512 by 512
+slope 1.000000, intercept -8192
 ```

 * Build `volume`.
 It requires `GLFW3` and Vulkan and `cmake` to build: